bsoist/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: April 12, 2022

+**Today's Progress:**

+Solved one more code arcade problem which I will post to the repo tomorrow

 ### Day 22: April 11, 2022

 **Today's Progress:**

 Solved a few more code arcade problems.